 Landscape architects have a university degree from a school accredited by the American Society of Landscape Architects (ASLA) in landscape architecture, and they have secured a license at the state level.
 The scope of their work covers architectural elements of a more structural nature, including the design of and solving issues with the following:

-Architects are more focused on larger institutional projects and commercial areas, while designers are typically engaged in smaller-scale projects like residential and smaller commercial development.
+Architects focus more on larger commercial projects, while designers are engaged in smaller-scale projects like residential development.

 While many landscape designers have taken college courses, others are self-taught or have grown up in the family business.
 Some designers may have an education similar to that of a landscape architect, but without the state license, they are restricted to operating as a designer.